 - Fibroids

-- Endometriosis (although, we now know from research this is not the gold standard for this condition)
+- Endometriosis (though research has shown this may not be the gold standard for this condition)

 - Adenomyosis